 Create a toolkit with everything you need to inspect your roof.
-Include a checklist, roof-plans and aerial photos, a pencil and paper for taking notes, a camera for taking pictures of any damage, a tape measure, and a flashlight.
+Include a checklist, roof plans, aerial photos, pencil and paper for jotting down notes, a camera to take pictures of damage, a tape measure, and a flashlight.

 5. Check Vents and Chimneys

 Inspect all areas around vents and chimneys for dampness.
-This can be a sign that flashing has broken down and needs replacement or repair.
+You may find that the flashing has broken down and needs replacement or repair.

 6. Check Your Attic

-Is there proper ventilation in your space?
-Are there cracks in the rafters and sheathing, or is there damaged decking visible?
-Is there light showing where there shouldn’t be?
-These are all visible signs of potential damage that, if not immediately addressed, can result in serious and costly repairs.
+Is there sufficient ventilation in the attic?
+Is there visible damage to the decking or cracks in the rafters and sheathing?
+Is light shining through the roof where it shouldn’t?
+These are all visible signs of potential damage that, if not addressed immediately, can lead to extensive and costly repairs.

 7. Check for Leaks